bradenn/space-go-api/README.md

 # space-go-api
 This is a basic API made in go to test the Gin Router.

+## Conclusion
+Gin is comparable to express for basic static webpages and apis.
+Gin is a bit too high level and is not worth the extra resources.
+Chi is the framework I will be using in further Go projects.

 ## Installation
 Run the following commands in a unix environment (or whatever the Windows equivalent is)
 ```shell script